travelgateX/documentation-site/content/legacy/docs/hotel-push/FAQ.md

 DepartureOpen = true

-Then, if you don't want any booking with departure at the specified day, you must Close Departure.
+Then, if you don't want any bookings with departure at the specified day, you must Close Departure.
 This is possible doing:

 Send Status=Close, Restriction=Departure.